Sbai7/FARLib/README.md

 end module matrix_solver
 ```

-Next, a toy example program using the last module with built-in memory tracing capability is constructed
+Next, a toy example program using the last module with built-in memory tracing capability is constructed:
 ```
 !> simple toy example of the memory profiler module program mp_demo1